buithaibinh/AWS-Source-Base-Package/Mobile/Android/README.md

 ```

 #### Submit Event
+In order to understand kind of events which AWS support, you should refer to https://aws-amplify.github.io/docs/android/analytics for more detail.
+We only describe events which we used in demo.

-- Send Event with attribute, Metric,in the file HomeActivity.class, we did the following this code:
+- Send Event with attribute, Metric, we did the following this code:

 ```kotlin
 private fun logEvent() {
         val event = App.instance.pinpointManager.analyticsClient.createEvent("EventName")